Soil Zone Index

 Ever wonder what's going on at the soil surface?
 Without a clear view of the surface landscape, growers may be unaware of damaging irrigation or soil problems that ultimately will impact long-term production.
 Soil zone index is a product map that can see through vegetation to focus strictly on the soil surface.
 Soil zone maps give growers a ground-level view of their crops' foundation with each image that's collected.

 Assessing the current condition of your soil

-To develop a Soil Zone map, satellite images of your land are calibrated and then spectral algorithms are applied that isolate soil components from vegetation.
+To develop a soil zone map, satellite images of your land are calibrated and then spectral algorithms are applied that isolate soil component from vegetation.
 The final satellite image shows what the soil surface of your field looks like, including irrigation patterns, sand streaks, clay lenses, and organic matter and crop residue variations.
-If the crop has less than 50 percent canopy cover, AgroWatch™ sees it all, and the Soil Zone map shows only the underlying soil.
-With a Soil Zone map, you can clearly see landscape variations.
-Lighter colors indicate dry, salty or coarsely textured soils, while darker colors indicate wet or organic soils.
+If the crop has less than 50 percent canopy cover, With a soil zone map, you can clearly see landscape variations.
+Lighter colors indicate dry, salty, or coarsely textured soils, while darker colors indicate wet or organic soils.
 Often, variations in color indicate topographic variations across fields, which can greatly impact your crop management strategies and zone creation for precision agriculture management applications.